 The Spaniard scored twice in Gelsenkirchen as Chelsea defeated Schalke comfortably to move to the top of Group E and inflict the hosts' heaviest home Champions League defeat

-The Spain international scored twice in Gelsenkirchen on what was his 100th start for the west Londoners as they moved joint top of Group E and consigned their opponents to their heaviest home defeat in Europe's premier club competition.
+The Spain international scored twice in Gelsenkirchen on his 100th start for the west Londoners as they moved joint top of Group E and consigned their opponents to their heaviest home defeat in Europe's premier club competition on Tuesday.

 Samuel Eto'o dropped to the bench as Torres was given the nod to start and he seized his chance by taking his tally to five goals in his last five Champions League games before Eden Hazard added a third goal.

 Torres has come in for plenty of criticism since moving to Stamford Bridge in a big-money deal from Liverpool, but Mourinho has been impressed with his work ethic.